Warning: Major spoilers follow for Squid Game.

 Where does Squid Game go next?

-What's more, although Hwang himself seemed, at first, hesitant to talk about a second season (he initially told The Sunday Times that it wouldn't happen), the runaway success of the show – which, alone, has added 4.4 million new subscribers to Netflix – seems to have encouraged its creator to rethink his early reluctance.
+Although series creator creator Hwang Dong-hyuk seemed, at first, hesitant to talk about a second season (he initially told The Sunday Times (opens in new tab) that it wouldn't happen), the runaway success of the show – which, alone, was watched for a total of 1.6 billion hours during its opening month – seems to have encouraged its creator to rethink his early reluctance.

-In subsequent interviews, Hwang has appeared increasingly confident about potential narratives for the future of Squid Game.
-In a recent chat with The Hollywood Reporter, he said he does in fact have a few ideas for what a second season could look like, before latter telling The Guardian that he actually has "a very high-level picture" of a potential follow-up story.
+In subsequent interviews, Hwang appeared increasingly confident about potential narratives for the future of Squid Game.
+In a chat with The Hollywood Reporter (opens in new tab), he said he does in fact have a few ideas for what a second season could look like, before later telling The Guardian (opens in new tab) that he actually has "a very high-level picture" of a potential follow-up story.

-The most obvious plot thread to explore is Gi-hun’s quest for revenge.
+The most obvious thread to touch upon is Gi-hun’s quest for revenge.
 Evidently, given the show’s final shot, the character is enraged by the game organizers’ continued pursuit of downtrodden contestants, and the suggestion is that Gi-hun wants to expose them.

 In his aforementioned admission to The Associated Press, Hwang said: "I will promise you this: Gi-hun will come back, he will do something for the world."